hoodiehq-archive/documentation/en/community/contributor-onboarding.md

 Try to speak to the new contributor.
 We learned that this clears a lot of obstacles in communication and helps getting things going faster.
 Also, meeting new people is always fun!

-The easiest way to do this is a quick <a href="http://talky.io" target="_blank">Talky</a>, Skype call or Google Hangout with the person interested and at least one exsisiting contributer (this could be you already).
+The easiest way to do this is a quick <a href="http://talky.io" target="_blank">Talky</a>, Skype call or Google Hangout with the person interested and at least one existing contributer (this could be you already).
 If you happen to be in the same town, meeting for lunch, coffee or going on a walk is always the preferrable option.

 ### 2. Get Started together